Homemade Banana Pudding Cups

 About The Recipe

-We’re ending the week with a little bit of a nostalgic recipe this week…banana pudding!
+We’re ending the week with a little bit of a nostalgic recipe…banana pudding!
 Though, it’s not just your ordinary banana pudding.
 No, no. This might just be the best banana pudding we’ve ever made.
 A bold statement, I know, but it’s true!

 There’s no pudding mix for this recipe.
-Instead, it’s a homemade vanilla custard that’s the star of this dessert!
+Instead, a homemade vanilla custard is the star of this dessert!

 My brother absolutely adores banana pudding.
 He used to ask for it for it at almost every birthday.
-But, when he was a younger, he ordered a banana pudding at a restaurant and received a deconstructed banana pudding.
-It was a spoonful of vanilla pudding, a couple of wafers, and a scoop of ice cream.
+Then, he ordered a banana pudding at a restaurant and received a scoop of vanilla ice cream with a couple of banana slices next to it and a vanilla wafers stuck in the top.

 After that, he’s not really asked for banana pudding again.

-So, my mom and I got to thinking.
-His birthday is next week and we thought it would be fun to surprise him with a homemade banana pudding!
+His birthday is next week, and we started thinking about we wanted to do.
+We thought it would be fun to surprise him with a homemade banana pudding!

 front shot of banana pudding in glass with two more beside, with flowers and spoons beside.

-The recipe turned out so well and he loved it so much that we thought it would be the perfect treat to share with all of you.
-Especially with Thanksgiving right around the corner!
+The recipe turned out great; and he loved it so much that we thought it would be the perfect treat to share with all of you, especially with Thanksgiving right around the corner!

-The best part?
-This dessert is individually layered, which means, less waste and no having to share!
+Want to know the best part?
+This dessert is layered in individual glasses, which means less waste and no having to share!
 Because, after the first bite, you really won’t want to share.

-Every bite is perfectly sweet, vanilla-y, creamy, with just the right amount of banana, and wafers.
+Every bite is perfectly sweet, vanilla-y, and creamy with just the right amount of banana and a bit of texture from the wafers.
 There’s no better dessert to make for any and all occasions!

 Reasons You Will Love This Banana Pudding